 If a person engages in regular aerobic activity, two chemicals are released into the body.
 They help us to understand why someone’s cognitive function and mood improve, particularly in the case of depression.
 Of the two chemicals, the first is BDNF, or brain-derived neurotrophic factors.
 They function as fertilizers for our neurons that help them to grow.
 They grow new branches and new interconnections, improving cognitive functioning.

 The second is on a more practical and obvious level.
 As we become more physically fit, as we have more cardiorespiratory fitness, our circulation improves.
 When your circulation improves, more energy and oxygen can move to the brain.
 The second chemical that’s released is called VEGF, which is vasoendothelial growth factor—fertilizer for arteries and veins.
 It helps us to grow new vessels that are going to carry the blood supply to our brain.
 If you’re taking better care of your brain, you’re growing new neurons by feeding it better with oxygen and nutrients, meaning you’re going to have better cognitive function, and overall, a better mood.

 A Bed-Time Myth

-Hodgkin: I often hear that people work late, and then they don’t want to exercise, because they’ve been told that it’s bad to exercise before bed.
-But that’s their only time, so then they’re stuck in the rut of not exercising.
+One common refrain we hear is because people work late, they don’t want to exercise because they’ve been told that it’s bad to exercise before bed.
+However, this might be their only time, leaving them stuck in the rut of not exercising.
 But is this even true?
-I asked one of America’s experts in sleep, Craig Heller, Professor of Biology and Human Biology at Stanford University, if it’s a myth or a fact that you shouldn’t exercise before sleeping.
-Here’s what he had to say.

 They say there’s no time like the present.
-So, what are you waiting for?
 Get out there and exercise!